 12 Cosmetic Package Designs That’ll Change The Way You Look At Makeup

-Simple lines, bright colors and a cleanness to the overall organization are all key aspects of minimalist design.
+Simple lines, bright colors and cleanliness to the overall organization are all key aspects of minimalist design.
 And these Glossier designs embody these qualities in a stunning display of visual elegance and clarity.

 Simplicity in cosmetic design has been a growing trend lately, with many other brands like CoverGirl and Milk capitalizing on these design trends.
 With elements like clean, white backgrounds, solid and simple typography and subtle shines, this package design is a real winner.

-This psychedelic cosmetic packaging is sure to turn heads.
+These psychedelic makeup packaging designs are sure to turn heads.

 Nars is known as an industry leader in makeup and skincare products, with products and solutions that make a statement and leave an impression.
 But this team up led to a packaging that is almost more beautiful than the makeup held within.

 Nars is a dark and moody brand, but this line has an edge and playfulness to it that makes an impact.